Your Medicare Coverage

 Medicare Part B (Medical Insurance) covers sexually transmitted infection (STI) screenings for these:

-Medicare also covers up to 2 individual 20 to 30 minute, face-to-face, high-intensity behavioral counseling sessions each year.
-These are covered for sexually active adolescents and adults at increased risk for STIs, if referred by a primary care physician or practitioner.
+Medicare also covers up to 2 individual 20-30 minute, face-to-face, high-intensity behavioral counseling sessions each year.
+These are covered for sexually active adolescents and adults at increased risk for STIs, if referred by a doctor.

 Your costs in Original Medicare